 Summary

-Centrali Orchestration makes it straightforward to build complex workflows:
+Centrali Automation makes it straightforward to build complex workflows:

 - Order processing — Chain validation, payment, and notification steps